0cwa/ZuhausProto/project-plan.md

         [FE] Refresh UI.

     Persistent Display of Assignments:
-        [BE] Create GET /api/admin/current-assignments (or use existing matching results logic).
+        [BE] Create GET /api/admin/current-assignments (or use existing matching results logic, which operates on data derived from peoplec.csv).
         [FE] Fetch and display on admin panel load.